Egypt·November 3 - 13 2023

 Day 10: Sunday, November 12th, 2023

-This morning we will check out and fly back to Cairo.
-Today we'll tour will Christian Coptic Cairo, dating back to the 4th century AD.
-Here, we’ll visit the Hanging church that was built over the ruins of a Roman fortress.
-We will also get to see the crypt where baby Jesus and the Virgin Mary stayed for six months after they escaped from the Romans.
+This morning, we check out and fly to Cairo, where we'll tour Christian Coptic Cairo, dating back to the 4th century AD.
+Here, we’ll visit the Hanging Church, built over the ruins of a Roman fortress.
+We will also visit the crypt where baby Jesus and the Virgin Mary stayed for six months after they escaped from the Romans.

-Then we’ll head to Islamic Cairo where we’ll visit the oldest mosque in Egypt dating back to the 9th century AD.
-The mosque of Ibn Tulun, the largest in Cairo, is where we can climb its minaret to enjoy a spectacular view of Cairo.
+Then, we’ll head to Islamic Cairo, where we’ll visit the oldest mosque in Egypt.
+The mosque of Ibn Tulun dates back to the 9th century AD, and is the largest in Cairo.
+Climb its minaret to enjoy a spectacular Cairo view.

-Next, we'll head out to visit the great Egyptian museum which houses King Tut's golden mask and coffin as well as hundreds of other ancient treasures.
-After a final run through the gift shop, we'll check into the Belle Époque hotel in the upscale Maadi neighborhood.
+Next, we'll visit the Great Egyptian museum.
+It houses King Tut's golden mask and coffin, along with hundreds of other ancient treasures.
+After a final run through the gift shop, we'll check into the Belle Époque Hotel in the upscale Maadi neighborhood.

 Tonight, we'll have our last meal at the hotel.
-The setting by pool is simply delightful.
-We’ll toast to 10 days of discovery as well as lasting friendships made.
+The setting, at the pool, is simply delightful.
+We’ll toast ten days of discovery and lasting friendships made.

 Included